japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceRDD.md

 `KafkaSourceRDD` is <<creating-instance, created>> when:

-* `KafkaRelation` is requested to <<spark-sql-streaming-KafkaRelation.adoc#buildScan, build a distributed data scan with column pruning>>
+* `KafkaRelation` is requested to <<spark-sql-streaming-KafkaRelation.md#buildScan, build a distributed data scan with column pruning>>

-* `KafkaSource` is requested to <<spark-sql-streaming-KafkaSource.adoc#getBatch, generate a streaming DataFrame with records from Kafka for a streaming micro-batch>>
+* `KafkaSource` is requested to <<spark-sql-streaming-KafkaSource.md#getBatch, generate a streaming DataFrame with records from Kafka for a streaming micro-batch>>

 === [[creating-instance]] Creating KafkaSourceRDD Instance